Category: Uncategorized

 For students embarking on the same journey, Dr. Pillay offers the following advice: “When you embark on your PhD journey, you are not expected to know everything.
 However, as you progress through each day you will become more knowledgeable and familiar with the subject matter than the previous day.
 Never underestimate the time you spend to reflect; it is in these moments of reflection that new ideas are born.
 Allow the ideas to develop and constantly remind yourself of your objectives.
 Write consistently.
 The paragraphs later develop into chapters.
 Always remember the final product is very rewarding, keep the end in sight and reward yourself regularly.”

 In conclusion, Dr. Rajaspree Pillay is a true inspiration to all who are committed to creating a better world.
 Her dedication to her field of work, and her unwavering commitment to making a difference, is an example to us all.
-The DaVinci Business School is proud to call her one of its own, and we are honoured to showcase her achievements as part of our alumni showcase.
+The DaVinci Institute is proud to call her one of its own, and we are honoured to showcase her achievements as part of our alumni showcase.

 Graduates came from different countries and worked in similar environments, which resulted in a variety of research topics related to important issues in their communities and workplaces.
 Each study, however, shared one goal, which was to make a positive impact on the lives and futures of communities around the globe.